We all have those nights — or even weeks — when getting enough or quality sleep seems nearly impossible.

-3 Ways Sleep Problems Can Influence Your Diet
+3 Ways Not Sleeping Enough Can Influence Your Food Choices

 Instead of reaching to calorie-laden chips or packaged cookies when you’re tired, reach for these snack recipes.

-2. Sleep Problems Can Cause You to Consume Excess Calories
+2. Sleep Problems Can Cause You to Overeat

 In addition to more junk food cravings, a lack of sleep could also cause you to snack more in general, therefore leading to a higher calorie intake the next day (2).
 This could be problematic if you’re looking to lose weight by cutting down on calories.